TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ---

+## How do I use cheats?

+The method for enabling cheats depends on what you use to play the game:
+- **Nintendo Switch:** Use a cheat manager like [EdiZon](https://github.com/WerWolv/EdiZon) to enable cheats.
+You can also configure cheats to be enabled by default by editing `/atmosphere/config/system_settings.ini` and setting `dmnt_cheats_enabled_by_default = u8!0x1`.
+- **Ryujinx:** Use the built-in cheat manager within the emulator while the game is running.
+- **Yuzu (and forks):** Cheats are enabled by default and will work automatically.

+---

 ## What files can TKMM merge?

 TKMM can merge archive files (<code>.sarc</code>, <code>.pack</code>), parameter files (<code>.bgyml</code>), the resource database (RSDB), the Mals system (Mals) and the resource size table (RESTBL).